|

 Sylvia Plath has been the subject of numerous poems, plays, musical, fictional, and other creations - or representations.
-The following list of creations (or re-creations) of Sylvia Plath was compiled by Annika J. Hagström, myself, and others.
-If there are any additions, please email them to me.
-Thank you.
+The following list of creations (or re-creations) of Sylvia Plath was compiled largely by Annika J. Hagström; with additional information by others.

 Altschul, Andrew Foster.
 2008.
 Lady Lazarus.
 Orlando: Harcourt.